ppy/osu-wiki/news/2024/2024-07-16-monthly-beatmapping-contest-july-2024.md

 date: 2024-07-16 18:15:00 +0000
 ---

-It might be too hot to go outside, but at least you can prove you're a top-tier mapper this Summer!
+It might be too hot to go outside, but at least you can prove you're a top-tier mapper this summer!

 ![](/wiki/shared/news/banners/monthly-beatmapping-contest.png)